 Their batting average was a total of 672 observations for the analysis, out of a possible 858 if each one of the 13 tasks was kompleted 3 times each out of the 22 sets of EMG data (some participants apparently had 2 electrode pairs?🤔🤔).
-They explained a bit more about preamplifying artifacts systems and digitizing integrations, but unfortunately as someone who has personally performed anything similar to this modality (i.e. AmpCare) years ago at a location, my brain had a hard time processing the Radioshack-like terms while filtering out a combination of Wh-questions+internal explicatives…
+They explained a bit more about preamplifying artifacts systems and digitizing integrations, but unfortunately as someone who hasn’t personally performed anything similar to this modality (i.e. AmpCare) in years, my brain had a hard time processing the Radioshack-like terms while filtering out a combination of Wh-questions+internal explicatives…

-Luckily, the list of 13 tasks the participants had to perform was muuch easier to get (albeit, somewhat SLP-soul krushing..):
+Luckily, the list of 13 tasks the participants had to perform was much easier to get (albeit, somewhat SLP-soul krushing..):

 - relax until a baseline EMG signal could be determined (✅)